 Entrepreneurship is booming in the Arab World.
-Tunisia, as a democratic country going through political and economic reforms, aims to become its regional hub.
+Tunisia, as a democratic country going through political and economic reforms, aims to become a regional hub.
 Co-working spaces are mushrooming while start-ups are the go-to path for many talented fresh graduates.
 However, the education system remains disconnected from the world of entrepreneurship and entrepreneurs are often self-taught.
 Moreover, West-North Africa remains disconnected from the major hubs of entrepreneurship in North America.
 This is a gap that the Tunis Center aims to fill.
-Our partners BIAT and Africinvest are particularly interested in this field, and so are the US Embassy and the Ministry of Higher Education.
+Our partners BIAT and Africinvest are particularly interested in this field, and so are the U.S. Embassy Tunis and the Ministry of Higher Education.

 If you would like to collaborate on an entrepreneurship program, please get in touch at [email protected].